Design Defensible AI Bias Audit Frameworks

 Yes—although they are often associated with AI, bias audits are useful in any automated or semi-automated decision system where unfair outcomes could occur.

-Typical engagement areas include AI-enhanced assessment design (SJTs, simulations, structured interviews), validation strategy, fairness monitoring frameworks, and governance playbooks for TA teams.
+We help organisations evaluate validity, fairness, and candidate experience across AI-enabled recruitment processes and assessments.
+Typical corporate engagement areas include AI-enhanced assessment design (SJTs, simulations, structured interviews), validation strategy, bias and fairness monitoring/audits, and construct definitions.